Tuberculosis (TB)Skip to the navigation

 - The risk of getting TB is low in the U.S.

-- The vaccine is not effective in adults who receive it.
+- The vaccine is not very effective in adults who receive it.

 - The BCG vaccine may cause a tuberculin skin test to indicate a TB infection even if a person is not infected with TB.
 This complicates the use of the tuberculin skin test to check people for TB.